-MLIS 7400 includes an assignment called Collection Development Project (CDP) Final Draft that partially fulfills the MLIS Program Objective 1.
+MLIS 7400 includes a set of assignments constituting the Collection Development Project (CDP) that partially fulfills the MLIS Program Objective 1.
 You will find it marked as "necessary to fulfill requirements for this course" on page 4 of this syllabus.
-You will need a subscription to LiveText and must submit the CDP Final Draft to your LiveText account.
+You will need a subscription to LiveText and must submit the four CDP assignments to your LiveText account.
 The other guided elective that includes the required Collection Development Project (CDP) is MLIS 7440 Electronic Resources.
 Either MLIS 7400 or MLIS 7440 will fulfill the collection development requirement.
 Students interested in building their collection development skills to the utmost take both MLIS 7400 and MLIS 7440.